-The Graduate School requires that all non-native speakers of English who have not earned their undergraduate degree in a U.S. college or university and who scored below a 28 on the Speaking sub-section of the TOEFL iBT or below an 8.0 on the Speaking sub-section of the IELTS have their oral English proficiency evaluated by the ELP staff.
+The Graduate School requires that all non-native speakers of English who have not earned their undergraduate degree in a U.S. college or university and who scored below a 27 on the Speaking sub-section of the TOEFL iBT or below an 8.0 on the Speaking sub-section of the IELTS have their oral English proficiency evaluated by the ELP staff.
 At the start of the fall term, such students will be given placement tests to evaluate their oral English proficiency by the ELP staff.
 The Graduate School has established that passing either the placement test or the Princeton Oral Proficiency Test (POPT) qualifies a graduate student to be appointed as an Assistant in Instruction (AI) and attests to the student's basic proficiency in spoken English.
 The department requires that a student who does not pass the POPT before the end of their first year of study cannot stand for their general exam or serve as an Assistant in Instruction, and therefore will not be reenrolled as a PhD student.
 A student in this category who is recommended for reenrollment for his/her second year may be reenrolled as an MSE candidate.
 PhD candidacy may be reconsidered upon successful completion of the POPT.

-2.4 Registration
+3.4 Registration

 All students are required to register in September on the date specified by the Graduate School.
-Also at that time, students must register through TigerHub for courses.
-Registration for the spring term is accomplished by completing course registration through TigerHub.
+Students must register for fall and spring term courses by completing course registration through TigerHub.

-2.4.1 Changing Degree Programs
+3.4.1 Changing Degree Programs

-New graduate students are accepted as PhD, MSE, or MEng candidates in accordance with their indicated interest on the application form.
+New graduate students are accepted as PhD or MSE students in accordance with their indicated interest on the application form.
 With the permission of the Departmental Graduate Committee and the Graduate School, students in good standing in the PhD program may transfer from the PhD program to the MSE program to satisfy newly realized goals.
-With the exception of the situation where a student does not pass the POPT before the end of their first year of study, as outlined in Section 2.3, it is not possible to transfer into the PhD program from one of the master's tracks or into the MEng program from either the MSE or PhD track.
+With the exception of the situation where a student does not pass the POPT before the end of their first year of study, as outlined in Section 3.3, it is not possible to transfer into the PhD program from the MSE track.

-WWW.
-PHDCOMICS.
-COM
+WWW.PHDCOMICS.COM

-3 The PhD, MSE, and MEng Programs
+4 The PhD and MSE Programs

-All graduate degree programs draw on the same selection of courses, and the performance expectations are the same for all degree candidates.
-To remain in good standing, PhD, MSE, and MEng students must maintain minimum standards for performance in coursework, as described in Section 2.2.
+All graduate degree programs draw on the same selection of courses.
+To remain in good standing, PhD and MSE students must maintain minimum standards for performance in coursework, as described in Section 3.2.
 The degree requirements comply with the regulations of the Graduate School concerning admissions, residence, program structure, and time to completion of the degree.

-3.1 The PhD Program
+4.1 The PhD Program